 - Milli voltage reading

-As it is wrote on the manual: “the test will start by injecting pure oxygen directly on the primary oxygen sensor for 20 continuous seconds.
+As it is written in the manual: “the test will start by injecting pure oxygen directly on the primary oxygen sensor for twenty (20) continuous seconds.
 After the calibration constants for oxygen are established, the system then injects diluent (air) via the diluent calibration solenoid valve.
 In doing so, this test calibrates the primary sensor, and confirms that the correct gas mixtures are used in the respective cylinders.

 To resolve the problem:

 - Verify that the gas cylinders are connected to the correct pneumatic blocks LP connections

 - (DIL/O2). – Make sure the cylinders contain the correct gas mix

 - If winter diving, warm the sensors up, in your pocket

 - If the unit keeps failing test 53, you might have to replace one or both oxygen sensors.